Killing of Israa Ghrayeb

 The death of Israa Ghrayeb took place on 22 August 2019 in the Palestinian city of Bethlehem.
-Israa Ghrayeb, a 21-years-old Muslim make-up artist, was reportedly beaten to death in an "honor killing" because she posted a selfie with her fiance a day before they were supposed to get engaged.
+Israa Ghrayeb, a 21-year-old Muslim make-up artist, was beaten to death in an "honor killing" because she posted a selfie with her fiancé a day before they were supposed to get engaged.
 Her family has denied the accusation, saying that instead she died of a heart attack.

 Death and investigation

 Ghrayeb died on 22 August 2019 after sustaining injuries at her home in Beit Sahour.
-Her death caused protests by Palestinians because of the accusation that it was an honour killing.
-Ghrayeb's family claims that the cause of her death was a heart attack.
+Her death caused protests by Palestinians, because of the accusation that it was an honour killing.
+Ghrayeb's family claimed that the cause of her death was a heart attack.
 On September 6, Palestinian authorities had three people in custody in relation to the death and conducted a forensic investigation.

 On 12 September 2019 the investigation concluded that Ghrayeb died due to complications in her respiratory system caused by repeated beatings.
 Three family members were charged.